henry-md/boilerplate-firebase-extension/README.md

 https://console.firebase.google.com

 - Set up project, & web page within that project
-- Set a sign-in method of google, and within that sign-in method, safelist the ID of your chrome webstore extension with a url like `chrome-extension://<chrome-webstore-extension-id>`
+- Set up Firebase authentication: add Authentication, set a sign-in method of google, and within that sign-in method, safelist the ID of your chrome webstore extension with a url like `chrome-extension://<chrome-webstore-extension-id>`
+- Set up Firestore database
 - Should then the configuration code you can navigate to with `Project Settings > Your Apps` into `/web/public/signInWithPopup.js`

 ### Google Cloud Console